2022 Super Bowl Prop Odds & Bonuses

 The most popular player prop for the Super Bowl is which player will earn the MVP award.
 This award quite often goes to the winning team’s quarterback, which has been the case in 31 of 56 Super Bowls.

 Sometimes that prop bet has a lot of value, especially when there isn’t a single, easy-to-identify favorite among the field.
 In 2020, Patrick Mahomes was a favorite right from the start, and he didn’t hold much value for those placing wagers on him.
 He won the award, of course, and it paid out for those who put their hard-earned cash down on him — just not very much.

 There are longshot MVP candidates, too, and they pay off big time on occasion.
 Take 2019, for example.
 The Super Bowl MVP was wide receiver Julian Edelman, who carried +3000 odds at FanDuel.

-If that weren’t enough, over the past seven Super Bowls, there have been defensive players who won the MVP award twice.
+If that weren’t enough, there have been defensive players who won the MVP award twice in recent history.
 There’s value there, but history has shown that it is rarely anyone but an offensive player — and a quarterback at that — who hoists the trophy at the end of the game.